Updated: Aug 1

 If you are like me, you open your eyes, stretch a little, and reach for your phone.
 You scroll through Facebook, or maybe Instagram first.
 You like photos and giggle at snarky comments.
 You probably roll your eyes at Susan posting about her 30-month old finally using the toilet…(she is 2.5 Susan), and you most definitely check your crush’s newest selfie.
 All of the sudden, 30 minutes have gone by and you have to get out of bed and get moving.
-You hurry to the shower to start your day, feeling tired and kind of ‘blah’, but who (other than serial killers and maybe my Dad) are happy in the morning anyway?
+You hurry to the shower to start your day, feeling tired and kind of ‘blah’, but who (other than serial killers and maybe my Dad) is happy in the morning anyway?

 On your commute, you once again check your social media.
 Refresh and scroll.
 Advertisements popping up.
 More memes than you can probably even appreciate the humor in, and several pictures of people’s breakfast and fancy coffees.